Here's the bitter truth.

 I'm glad I did.
 Otherwise, the bra cups would definitely be too big.

 Here's what I like most about the Organic Basics underwear:

 I personally can't think of anything I'd improve about the undies I received, really.

 But you might want to keep in mind that:

 I definitely recommend Organic Basics to everyone who:

 We truly need more brands like Organic Basics - the ones that are passionate about the Planet and people they work with.
 And more importantly, brands who are transparent about achievements and are not afraid to talk honestly about their flaws.

 So next time you need to freshen up your wardrobe essentials, try Organic Basics.

-Get 10% off your order with code YOGAKALIOB at checkout (valid until April 15).
+Get 10% off your order with code YOGAKALIOBC at checkout.

 Do you have any questions about the brand or its products?
 Let me know in the comments!